 Alternatively, if you know your grades have been posted, you can request a transcript.

 Fill out this form to apply to gradaute from your program and receive your official certificate/diploma.

 You can request a duplicate copy of your T2202 tax form by filling out a T2202 Duplicate Request Form.
 Please be sure to include your full name and current mailing address.
 Once we have your form, we will mail a duplicate T2202 tax form to you at no charge.

 Current students and alumni may request transcripts of their non-credit academic records through our online form.
 We cannot take requests for transcripts over the phone, and we cannot issue transcripts to students with outstanding balances.
-Please allow three to five business days to process your request.
+Please allow one to two business days to process your request.